Rose Glass: Career

+Saint Maud

-After directing the short film Room 55 in 2014, Glass achieved prominence with her feature length directorial and screenwriting debut, the psychological horror film Saint Maud.
-The story follows hospice nurse Maud who, having converted to Catholicism, becomes obsessed with one of her charges, believing she must save her soul.
-Saint Maud premiered at the Toronto International Film Festival on 8 September 2019, and was released in the United Kingdom on 9 October 2020 by StudioCanal UK.
-The film was praised by critics for its direction, atmosphere, performances and score.
+Shot in 2018, Glass gained prominence through her feature length directorial and screenwriting debut, the psychological horror film Saint Maud.
+The story follows the titular hospice nurse who, having converted to Catholicism, becomes obsessed with one of her charges, believing she must save her soul.
+Saint Maud premiered at the Toronto International Film Festival on 8 September 2019, and had a UK theatrical release on 9 October 2020 via StudioCanal UK.

 In 2019, Glass won the IWC Schaffhausen Filmmaker Bursary Award.
 In late 2020, Glass was nominated for and won Best Debut Director at the British Independent Film Awards.
-In early 2021, Saint Maud was nominated for two awards at the 74th British Academy Film Awards, including a nomination for Glass in the category of 'Outstanding Debut by a British Writer, Director or Producer'.
+In early 2021, Saint Maud was nominated for two awards at the 74th British Academy Film Awards, including a nomination for Glass in the category of Outstanding Debut by a British Writer, Director or Producer.
 In a five star review of Saint Maud, film critic Mark Kermode called Glass "a thrilling new talent in British cinema".
 Noted director Danny Boyle has called Glass "an extraordinary talent and powerful storyteller" with a "singular vision".

+Love Lies Bleeding

-In March 2022, American actor Kristen Stewart announced that she would be working with Glass on her follow up to Saint Maud, a romantic thriller entitled Love Lies Bleeding, to be developed by Film4 and A24.
-The story follows Lou, a reclusive gym manager, played by Kristen Stewart, who falls hard for Jackie, an ambitious bodybuilder, played by Katy O'Brian.
-Jackie is headed to Las Vegas to pursue her dream, but their love ignites violence, pulling them deep into the web of Lou's criminal family.
-The film had its world premiere in the Midnight section at the 2024 Sundance Film Festival, and was set for a theatrical in the United States on March 8, 2024 by A24 and by Lionsgate in the United Kingdom on April 19, 2024.
+In March 2022, American actor Kristen Stewart announced she would be working with Glass on her follow up to Saint Maud, a romantic thriller entitled Love Lies Bleeding, developed by Film4 and A24.
+Glass collaborated with Weronika Tofilska on the screenplay for Love Lies Bleeding.
+The story follows the tumultuous relationship between Lou (Stewart), a reclusive gym manager from a criminal family, and Jackie (Katy O'Brian), an ambitious bodybuilder.
+Glass wanted to create a "visceral" project, inspired by body horror and violent films, the psychological opportunities that came from a story about a female bodybuilder, and female bodybuilders of the 1940s and 50s, "These women had amazing '50s pin-curl hairdos and incredible muscular physiques, and the visual juxtaposition was intriguing to me."

+The film had its world premiere in the Midnight section at the 2024 Sundance Film Festival, and was set for theatrical releases in the U.S. on 8 March 2024 by A24 and by Lionsgate in the UK on 19 April 2024.
+Love Lies Bleeding was named one of the Top 10 Independent Films of 2024 by the National Board of Review.
+The film had a budget of 10 million dollars and made 12.8 million, making it a modest box office hit.
+At the 2024 British Independent Film Awards, Love Lies Bleeding was nominated for three awards, including Best Director and Best Screenplay.
+In 2025 Love Lies Bleeding was nominated for ‘Outstanding British Film of the Year’ at the British Academy Film Awards.

+In development

+Glass has not said much about her next project, but has revealed she has been working on it since Sundance of 2024 and plans to write and direct it solo.
+She also expressed that she did not want to direct TV or direct scripts from other screenwriters, preferring to have control over writing and directing her own work for now.